ICR-SC/good-practice/docs/good/instructor/monday.md

 ### Session Wrap-up & Homework

 **What I Say:**
-"You've learned how to use the command line, log into Alma, and set up a basic project folder.
-Next time, we'll go deeper into project structure and data sensitivity."
+>You've learned how to use the command line, log into Alma, and set up a basic project folder.
+Next time, we'll go deeper into project structure and data sensitivity.

 #### Homework (Session Consolidation):
 - Practice opening your terminal and running the basic commands (`pwd`, `ls`, `mkdir`, `cd`)